How to delete older files using command prompt

 4. Add this batch file to Schedule Task: Open a Schedule Tasks Console à Click on Create Basic Task and follow the wizard put the batch file & schedule the time to run the task.

 You are done!
-The files shall be automatically deleted whenever schedule task would run the batch file.
+The files shall be automatically deleted whenever the scheduled task runs the batch file.